 Is your driving record free of accidents?
 If you’ve avoided collisions for multiple consecutive years, you may have an opportunity to lower your auto insurance rates by switching to State Farm.

 It’s no secret that teenagers are inexperienced behind the wheel compared to their adult counterparts—and they tend to succumb more easily to distractions and peer pressure.
 For these and other reasons, teens are more likely to file accident claims, which is why insurance companies charge them more for coverage.

-If you need to find cheap car insurance for teenagers in Virginia and you’re only looking for coverage that meets the state’s minimum requirements, consider getting a quote from Geico and State Farm.
+If you need to find cheap car insurance for teenagers in Virginia and you’re only looking for coverage that meets the state’s minimum requirements, consider getting a quote from State Farm.

 Best Rates For Drivers With A DUI

 If you’ve been convicted of DUI, you’ve probably spent a small fortune on fines and attorney fees.
-To lighten the financial burden, try comparing auto insurance quotes from State Farm and Progressive.
+To lighten the financial burden, try comparing auto insurance quotes from State Farm.